Ruston-Bucyrus: RB Cranes era

 RB also offer the CH E (Series CH50E & CH70E) for dragline and clamshell grab applications and the CH HD (Heavy Duty) (Series CH50D & CH70D) for adaption for piling and foundation engineering applications e.g. as a piling rig.

 RB continues to offer four models of Variable Counterbalance hydraulic long reach excavators, the VC20-15, VC20-17,VC20-20, and VC20-22 and also continues to offer the RB Priestman range of grabs for excavation and material rehandling applications.

 On 14 October 2009, the business RB Cranes was sold by Langley Holdings plc to Delden Cranes Limited, the business has been moved to Delden Cranes's premises in Selston, Nottinghamshire.
 The business will continue to service the complete range of RB machines, Priestman VC excavators and Priestman grabs in addition to the range of B-E (Bucyrus-Erie) up to 88B.

-In February 2012, Delden Cranes Limited acquired NCK Cranes NCK the other major UK crane & excavator manufacturer.
-Delden Cranes Ltd still hire cranes manufactured by RB and NCK, as well as other manufacturers.
+In February 2012, Delden Cranes acquired NCK Cranes, NCK the other major UK crane and excavator manufacturer.